 - Do not act driven by greed or fear.
 Emotions are a bad advisor on the stock market.
 Do not make the psychological mistake that many investors make.

 - Think about a plan beforehand how you will react in case of possible price losses or gains.
 At what profit will you sell?
 What is the maximum loss you should accept before you sell?
 Should one buy Tesla stock at lower prices to lower the entry price?
 Is one prepared to risk even greater losses if the price falls even further?
 How long should one wait out a loss?
 With a plan, you are also prepared for bad times on the stock market and do not panic so quickly when prices go down.

-- Learn from your experience and reflect on yourself and your behaviour (buying/selling).
+- Learn from your experience and reflect on yourself and your behavior (buying/selling).
 Why did you buy or sell at a particular time?
 Looking back to see if the decision was a good one and learn from this experience.
 Stock market has nothing to do with emotions.
 You need a plan and should follow it through as disciplined as possible.
-This includes realising possible losses and being able to pull the ripcord if the plan calls for it.
+This includes realizing possible losses and being able to pull the ripcord if the plan calls for it.
 Of course, the plan can also be adjusted if the situation has changed significantly.
 But it is important to act based on facts and not on emotions.
-You should also be careful not to deceive yourself in order to approve a decision that is actually only based on fear or greed.
+You should also be careful not to deceive yourself to approve a decision that is only based on fear or greed.
 There is a lot of psychology in trading and owning stocks.

 How can I buy Tesla stock?

 If you really want to buy Tesla shares, approach the subject slowly and start with small amounts.
 The trading fees are higher for small amounts, but the losses are more manageable.
 Only practice makes perfect.
 To buy and sell Tesla stock, you need a stock portfolio.
 Most house banks offer such a service, but charge different fees for buying, selling and keeping the shares in the portfolio.
 Brokers are also an alternative.
 You can find comparisons for example here.